Praqma/staci/README.md

 # Support Tracking And Continuous Integration

 STACI lets you run Atlassian products with easy command line scripts.

-STACI uses Docker to create the environment and adds provides features for integrating the services.
+It uses Docker to create the environment and adds features for integrating the services.

 STACI consists of:
 - Jira